A Mind Body Approach to Trauma and PTSD: A Weekend Workshop with Matthew Sanford

-This course has been designed to meet the MN Board of Nursing and MN Board of Social Work continuing education requirements.
-Application for 10 hours of continuing education credit have been submitted to the following:
+- This course has been designed to meet the MN Board of Nursing and the MN Board of Social Work continuing education requirements.
+10 hours of continuing education has been approved for the following:

 - Welcome and Introductions/Overview of workshop